ibinti/ibi-the-watch-cat/README.md

 An AI robot that observes its surroundings and watches YouTube.

-The current project is a proof-of-concept prototype for a robot that uses Arduinos, Raspberry Pis, and AI models.
+The current project is a proof-of-concept prototype for a robot that uses microcontrollers, sigle-board computers, and AI models.

 I'm exploring various aspects of its design and functionality.